On this page

 - have your ears checked for wax at the GP surgery.
 Your ears need to be completely free of wax.

-- do not wear make up
+- do not wear any eye make-up or fake lashes.

 What happens at your appointment